-As part of this Review, the Commission is gathering stakeholder views on possible improvements to its existing WACC methodology.
-The Commission does not intend to determine inputs to the methodology as part of this Review; actual parameter values will be determined as part of the next price investigation.
-The Commission does not propose to consider broader methodological issues related to how the WACC is applied, for example, whether the WACC is pre- or post-tax, or real or nominal.
+During this review, we gathered stakeholder views on possible improvements to the existing WACC methodology.
+We have not determined inputs to the methodology as part of this review; actual parameter values will be determined as part of the next price investigation.
+We have not considered broader methodological issues related to how the WACC is applied, for example, whether the WACC is pre-or post-tax, or real or nominal.